-Your doctor sent you home with some medicines to help you avoid having more seizures if there was reason to think you were at continued risk of seizures.
-After you get home, your doctor may still need to change the dose of your seizure drugs or add new medicines.
+Your doctor sent you home with medicines to help keep you from having more seizures.
+This is because the doctor concluded you were at continued risk of seizures.
+After you get home, your doctor may still need to change the dosage of your seizure drugs or add new medicines.
 This may be because your seizures are not controlled, or you are having side effects.

 You should get plenty of sleep and try to keep as regular a schedule as possible.
 Try to avoid too much stress.